 in Medical Statistics and Epidemiology

-I am currently working on the design of an adaptive (multi-arm multi-stage) trial in progressive multiple sclerosis.
+I am currently working on school-based intervention trials, and interested in developping the design and statistical methods for their analysis.
 Before this, I worked with the ACT Consortium at LSHTM, looking at improving the use of artemisinin-based combination therapy for malaria, then conducted a PhD on missing data sensitivity analysis in cost-effectiveness evaluation.
 I have a general interest in statistical methodology, particularly applied methods to improve the design and analysis of clinical trials.
-I have worked in different medical areas, such as primary care, psychiatry, palliative care, and HIV.
+I have worked in different medical areas, such as HIV, primary care, psychiatry, palliative care, and multiple sclerosis.